thegrumpys/odop/docs/About/PreIntro.md

 The Rectangular Solid design type is provided as an easy to understand demonstration of basic capabilities.
-[ODOP Introduction](ODOPintro) starts with basic concepts and then leads to a less technical getting started explanation based on the Rectangular Solid.
+[ODOP Introduction](ODOPintro) starts with basic concepts and then leads to a less technical Getting Started explanation based on the Rectangular Solid.

 **ODOP:Spring** is a full-featured app enabling the engineering design of helical coil compression springs.